curioskye-studios/LumoNote/README.md

 - Download the project from above, or

-- Clone it using the command below
+- Clone it using the command below, then
 ```bash
 git clone https://github.com/curioskye-studios/LumoNote.git
 ```